Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/DavidPrntz/Project-description.md

 **1. Which products are sold the most?**

-To answer this question I want to create a bar chart that shows the absolute number of all sales by item category.
+To answer this question I want to create a bar chart that shows the sum of all sales by item category.
 In addition, I want to show the relative share as a number above each bar.

 *Example to illustrate*
 <p>